 At ACA sites, the measurements are done at three georeferenced points per field.
-The points have c.a.
-30-100 m distance from each other and are located on a transect line.
+The points have ca. 30-100 m of distance from each other and are located on a transect line.
 The transect was situated on each field to ensure comparable conditions for both the test and control plots.
-When placing the transects, slope, vegetation map and soil type were used to ensure the transect covers different management zones in the field.
-Annual soil sampling and soil quality measurements are made within a tenmeter radius of these points.
-All offline data from ACA sites on soil properties (cation exchange capacity, pH, organic matter), nutrients (P, K, S, Ca, Mg, Cu, Zn, B, Mn, Fe, Al, P-saturation), soil physical quality (soil structure, bulk density, porosity, water holding capacity, infiltration rate) and biological properties (earthworm counts, above ground biomass, percentage plant cover) are presented in Zenodo data repository with annual updates (Mattila, 2020; Mattila and Heinonen, 2021).
-In addition to annual monitoring, a pre-study SOC sampling was conducted on the fields in 2018 and will be repeated in 2023.
-In these studies, ten 20 cm deep core soil samples (14 mm diameter) were collected at 10 m radius from a georeferenced point centre and pooled to form a composite sample.
-Such samples were taken from each field from the three measurement points from both the control and carbon farming fields.
-Focusing the sampling to georeferenced locations and using composite sampling,
+When placing the transects, slope, vegetation map, and soil type were used to ensure the transect covers different management zones in the field.
+Annual soil sampling and soil quality measurements are made within a 10 m radius of these points.
+All offline data from ACA sites on soil properties (cation exchange capacity, pH, organic matter), nutrients (P, K, S, Ca, Mg, Cu, Zn, B, Mn, Fe, Al, P saturation), soil physical quality (soil structure, bulk density, porosity, water-holding capacity, in-